Weaubleau, Missouri

-Weaubleau is a city in Hickory County, Missouri, United States, founded in 1867.
+Weaubleau (/ˈwɒbloʊ/ WOB-loh) is a city in Hickory County, Missouri, United States, founded in 1867.
 The population was 378 at the 2020 census.

 History

 Weaubleau was first called Haran, but later renamed for the stream upon which it is located.
 The town sprang up around the Weaubleau Christian College and Weaubleau Congregational Christian Church, which predated the town, and surrounding Weaubleau Township.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.88 sqmi, of which 0.87 sqmi is land and 0.01 sqmi is water.